Lipschitz rigidity for scalar curvature: Abstract

 \section{Abstract}

-We prove the following Lipschitz rigidity result in scalar curvature geometry.
 Let $M$ be a closed smooth connected spin manifold of even dimension $n$, let $g$ be a Riemannian metric of regularity $W^{1,p}$, $p > n$, on $M$ whose distributional scalar curvature in the sense of Lee-LeFloch is bounded below by $n(n-1)$, and let $f \colon (M,g) \to \S^n$ be a $1$-Lipschitz continuous (not necessarily smooth) map of non-zero degree to the unit $n$-sphere.
 Then $f$ is a metric isometry.
-This generalizes a result of Llarull (1998) and answers in the affirmative a question of Gromov (2019) in his ``four lectures’’.
+This generalizes a result of Llarull (1998) and answers in the affirmative a question of Gromov (2019) in his \emph{Four lectures}.

 Our proof is based on spectral properties of Dirac operators for low regularity Riemannian metrics and twisted with Lipschitz bundles.
 We argue that the existence of a non-zero harmonic spinor field forces $f$ to be quasiregular in the sense of Reshetnyak, and in this way connect the powerful theory for quasiregular maps to the Atiyah-Singer index theorem.